pulp-bio/ListenToJESD/README.md

 ## License

-This repository is available under the Solderpad Hardware License Version 0.51 For further information have a look at the license file.
+This repository is available under the Solderpad Hardware License Version 0.51.
+The images are licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

+For further information have a look at the license files.

 ---